Charcoal-SE/inferno/README.md

 - `types.<type>.query.templates`: A dictionary containing the templates for formatting the reports.

 - `types.<type>.query.templates.chat`: Required.
-A format string defining how your bot's chat message reports will appear: `"%{key} ... %{another key} asdf."` The format string can reference keys contained in either the API response (e.g. `link`), your bot's response (e.g. `reasons`) or a few special ones (e.g. `ms_link` for the dashboard entry).
+A Handlebars template defining how your bot's chat message reports will appear.
+The format string can reference keys contained in either the API response (e.g. `{{link}}`), your bot's response (e.g. `{{reasons}}`) or a few special ones (e.g. `{{ms_link}}` for the dashboard entry).
 For answers, the "API response" will specifically be the corresponding entry under the `answers` array, not the API response of the question.

 - `types.<type>.query.templates.web`: Optional.
 A Handlebars template that will be rendered whenever someone views the post on the dashboard.
 All of the keys available to the chat template will also be available.
+Additionally, a few other keys will be available, such as `{{autoflaggers}}` (list of names) and `{{reason_accuracies}}` (mapping reason names to their accuracies).
+List is subject to change.

 - `feedbacks`: A dictionary defining the feedbacks this bot accepts, whether from chat or from a userscript.
 The name of each key should be the name of the corresponding feedback, without any modifiers at the end (e.g. `tp`, not `tpu-`).